ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Even if server keys are compromised, an adversary cannot access messages exchanged by the client with the oblivious relay resource as messages are protected by TLS.
-Use of a compromised key also requires that the Oblivious Relay Resource cooperate with the attacker or that the attacker is able to compromise these TLS connections.
+Use of a compromised key also requires that the oblivious relay resource cooperate with the attacker or that the attacker is able to compromise these TLS connections.

 The total number of messages affected by server key compromise can be limited by